11 of the Best Things to Do on the 4th of July

 Bake the Ultimate Star-Studded Pie

 Behold: The best, most patriotic blueberry pie you’ve ever seen.
 (We have the recipe and instructions here—it’s easier to make than you might think.)
-With a dessert like this, you’re guaranteed to be the envy of any party or potluck.
+With a dessert like this, you’re guaranteed to be the envy of any small gathering.
 Love this idea?
 Check out the rest of our July 4th dessert collection.

 Host a Turtle Race